AgileRL/AgileRL/docs/llm_finetuning/index.rst

 .. note::

-   The current colocated rollout design — vLLM native sleep/wake with each side holding its own base — is documented under "Colocated rollout (native vLLM sleep/wake)" in the :doc:`quantization` topic. ``vllm_sleep_handoff.md`` is a historical record of the earlier standby-sleep + zero-copy weight-sharing investigation that this superseded (kept for context; not built into this site).
+   Colocated rollouts (where the trainer and vLLM share a single GPU and hand it back and forth using vLLM's native sleep/wake) are covered for users under "Colocated rollout (native vLLM sleep/wake)" in the :doc:`quantization` topic.
+   A deeper, code-level walkthrough of the same mechanism lives in ``docs/llm_finetuning/vllm_sleep_handoff.md`` (a developer note kept in the repository, not built into this documentation site).